Smooth, silky tart cranberry curd made with whole eggs.

 Puree the berries: if you have an immersion blender, you can blend the berries right in the pan.
 If not, transfer the mix to a blender or food processor and process until all the berries are broken down.

-Sieve the puree: pour the cranberries through a fine mesh sieve into a bowl, pressing the skin and berries to extract as much juice as possible.
+Sieve the puree: pour the cranberries and strain through a fine mesh sieve into a bowl, pressing the skin and berries to extract as much juice as possible.
 Discard the solids.

 Cook the curd: over medium low heat, stirring often.
 The curd will thicken on the bottom first, make sure you stir it to get it to cook evenly.
 Stop once it coats the back of a spoon, or if you have a thermometer, the temperature reaches 165 F.